Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Assessment Metrics

-Here we plot both the uncertainty-based F1-retention curves for all models as well as the `random' and `optimal' baselines.
-Better models have higher area under F1-retention curve.
-The predictive performance of the model defines the starting point at 100\% retention - better models start higher.
-Clearly, in contrast to Figure~\ref{fig:example_retention_curves}, the quality of the ranking affects area under the curve far more than for error-retention curves.
+Here we plot the uncertainty-based F1-retention curves for all datasets.
+On each figure, we plot both the uncertainty-derived curves as well as the ``random'' and ``optimal'' baselines, where uncertainties are either completely uncorrelated or perfectly correlated with errors, respectively.
+Better models have a higher area under this F1-retention curve (F1-AUC).
+The predictive performance of the model defines the starting point at 100\% retention -- better models start higher.
+Thus, area under the F1 curve can be increased by having a model which yield better predictions or by improving the correlation between uncertainty and error.
+Note, in contrast to Figure~\ref{fig:example_retention_curves}b, the quality of the ranking affects area under the curve far more than for error-retention curves.
+Thus, this metric is especially useful when errors have similar magnitudes.

-Area under the error-retention curve and F1-retention curve is a \emph{summary statistic}, when describes the possible operating points.
-We can specify a particular operating points, such as 95\% retention, and evaluate the error or F1 at that point for comparison.
+Finally, it is necessary to point out that area under the error-retention curve and F1-retention curve is a \emph{summary statistic} which describes possible \emph{operating points}.
+We can specify a particular operating point, such as 95\% retention, and evaluate the error or F1 at that point for comparison.
 This is also an important figure, as all models work at a particular operating point which satisfies task-specific desiderata.
-In this work the desiderata for all tasks will be to not reject more than 95\% of the input data.
+In this work the desiderata for all tasks will be to not reject more than 5\% of the input data.